Kaustav-007/quantum-option-pricing-quandela-Qvolution2026/README.md

 # 📈 Hybrid Quantum Option Forecasting with MerLin
-**Q-volution Hackathon 2026: Option Pricing in Finance**
+**Team Blochsquad | Q-volution Hackathon 2026: Option Pricing in Finance**

 ## 🚀 Project Overview
 This repository contains a high-performance **Hybrid Quantum Reservoir Computing (QRC)** solution designed for the rapid, multi-target forecasting of swaption and option prices.
-Built for the Quandela Q-volution Hackathon, this architecture leverages the principles of the **MerLin Quantum SDK** to address the high-volatility challenge of derivative pricing, mapping linear classical data into highly complex, non-linear quantum states.
+Built by **Team Blochsquad** for the Quandela Q-volution Hackathon, this architecture leverages the principles of the **MerLin Quantum SDK** to address the high-volatility challenge of derivative pricing, mapping linear classical data into highly complex, non-linear quantum states.

 ## 🧠 Strategic Architecture (The MerLin Approach)
 Traditional Monte Carlo simulations struggle with the computational bottleneck of long-dated option pricing.
 Our architecture solves this using a "Best of Both Worlds" hybrid approach, heavily inspired by Quandela's photonic ecosystem: